 For this handbook, we’ll be using Emfatic as a lightweight, textual concrete syntax for meta modelling with Ecore.
 As a final installation step, navigate again to Help → Install New Softwareand filter the available update sites for“Emfatic”.
 You should be able to find a single currently disabled update site http://download.eclipse.org/emfatic/update.
 Enable it and clickApply and Close.
 Now choose this new update site in the installation manager, install it, and restart your Eclipse instance.
 If no“categorized items” were found you might have to append“/site.xml” to the update site, i.e., use http://download.eclipse.org/emfatic/update/site.xml instead(seems to be sometimes the case on Mac OS X).

 Create a new meta-model

-Create an eMoflon EMF Projectby clicking on the the new wizard button in the toolbar(the one with a project and a cute little plug/adapter symbol).
+Create an eMoflon EMF Projectby clicking on thenew wizard button in the toolbar(the one with a project and a cute little plug/adapter symbol).

 Choose“SokobanLanguage”as project name and click Finish.
+Leave all default settings as they are.
 Don’t be creative here and just do as you’re told so everything else works later(you’ve been warned).

-In the newly created project, navigate to the .ecore file under /model and double-click it to open the Sample Ecore Editor:
+In the newly created project, navigate to the .emf file under /model and double-click it to open the Emfatic editor and outline: